Last updated on December 2nd, 2023.

 The name Hardy (often also House of Hardy) makes fly fishermen’s and women’s eyes glow around the globe.
 For the new season they come out with a range of new products.
 We got our hands on the new Hardy Ultralite #8 9ft6in rod – here is how it performs.

-At $750 the new Hardy Ultralite rod doesn’t come cheap.
+At almost $900 the Ultralite rod doesn’t come cheap.
 When spending so much money on a fly rod you want every little detail to be right.
 Hardy does a good job at that starting with the black sack with the nice beige laces that give you the impression of unwrapping a precious gift every time you take the rod out to fish.

 Great Attention to Detail